Frequently Asked Questions

 Our body produces cytokines in response to an infection or cancer.
 Cytokines are messengers that help other cells to communicate.

 Our immune system relies on cytokines to kill bacteria, cancer cells, and prevent viral replication.
 Oxygen-Ozone therapy helps to increase the production of a wide variety of cytokines.
+The treatment can be beneficial for people with autoimmune disorders.

 Medical ozone has natural antibacterial properties and helps to boost the levels of a major detoxification enzyme called glutathione.
 Alongside detoxification, glutathione also has the following benefits:

-- Supports immune function.
+- Supports immune function and quality of life.

 - It helps to break down free radicals.